California HOME Act: 2025

 AB 1061, authored by Sharon Quirk-Silva, would allow the HOME Act to be used in designated historic districts as long as an existing historic structure is not altered or demolished.
-The bill was passed by the Assembly 45-14, and was passed by the Senate 23-10 with amendments.
-After concurrence by the Assembly 46-18, the bill signed by the Governor on October 10, 2025.
+The bill was passed by the Assembly 45–14, and was passed by the Senate 23–10 with amendments.
+After concurrence by the Assembly 46–18, the bill signed by the Governor on October 10, 2025.

+2026

+AB 2005, authored by Patrick Ahrens, would shift the HOME Act's owner-occupancy requirement from the applicant to a homebuyer, while requiring the owner to occupy one of the units for at least three years.
+The bill was passed by the Assembly on May 14, 2026, and awaits consideration in the Senate.

 Litigation

 The AIDS Healthcare Foundation and the city of Redondo Beach sued against SB 10 on constitutional grounds, alleging that the law's grant for local governments to overrule local propositions violates the state constitution.
 The Los Angeles County Superior Court ruled against the plaintiffs on May 12, 2022, and the ruling was sustained by the California Second District Court of Appeal on March 28, 2024.

 After several charter cities sued in state court to block the enforcement of the HOME Act, on April 25, 2024, Los Angeles County Superior Court judge Curtis Kin ruled against the constitutionality of the HOME Act in Redondo Beach, Whittier, Carson, Del Mar and Torrance, stating that the law did not specifically require property owners in charter cities to build below-market-rate, deed-restricted housing, and that the legislature had to demonstrate that the law addresses a statewide concern when applied to charter cities.